i dont know what it is Because my teacher asked me the same Question! The phase of hydrogen at room temperature is in a gas state.

 At room temperature and pressure Bromine is a liquid.

-Gold is a solid at room temperature and pressure.
+Gold is a solid at room temperature.

 Hydrogen's normal phase is a gas at room temperature and pressure.